ardin/ardin-tools/README.md

 # ardin-tools

-Usefull public bash aliases and functions
+Useful bash aliases, functions and other scripts

 ## Available functions